ugoswami11/sales-dashboard-powerbi/README.md

 ## Setup instructions
 - Import the sales.sql file with mysql workbench to view the tables and perform exploratory analysis.
-- Open PowerBI and got to File
+- Open PowerBI and go to File
 - Click on open report and select the sales_data.pbix file.